 Engage with manufacturers to increase availability of more luminaire and fixture types that meet LLLC specifications.

-Partner with efficiency organizations, such as Department of Energy and Design Lights Consortium, to increase availability of high efficacy, high quality lighting.
+Partner with efficiency organizations, such as the U.S. DOE and Design Lights Consortium, to increase availability of high efficacy, high quality lighting.

-Leverage Distributor Platform to continue market engagement and data collection at low cost, allowing the region to encourage greater efficacy, accurately track sales to understand market progress, and inform future program strategy and interventions.
+Leverage Distributor Platform to continue market engagement and data collection at low cost, allowing the region to encourage greater efficacy, accurately track sales to understand market progress and inform future program strategy and interventions.

 Engage with code and standard bodies to advance codes - requiring lower lighting power density and promoting efficacy.

-Figure 1: Product Portfolio
+Figure 1: Lighting Product Portfolio